 - Death

-What Should You Do If Your Dog Eats Fertilizer?
+What to Do If Your Dog Eats Fertilizer

 Determining what fertilizer your dog consumed and how much it ingested is critical.
 This speeds up diagnoses and treatment.
 Look for the fertilizer package or what’s left to check the ingredients.
 Figuring out if your dog ingested toxic additives like iron or disulfoton improves recovery chances.